 - Say “no” from time to time, but really mean it when you do.
 Keep the limits reasonable and consistent.

 - Try to create an environment that’s both safe and open for exploration.
 Child-proofing requires some work and investment, but this will greatly reduce the stress of constantly prohibiting dangerous activities.

-- Be interested in understanding the reason behind the acting out of your son before jumping to conclusions.
+- Be interested in understanding the reason behind the acting out of your little girl before jumping to conclusions.